openmrs/openmrs-module-casereport/README.md

 # Case Report
-Provides functionality for generating and submitting case reports for patients
+Provides functionality for generating and submitting case reports for patients.

 #### Table of Contents